AnswerDotAI/FastHTML-Gallery/applications/applications/tic_tac_toe/text.md

 # Tic Tac Toe Web App

-This project is a web-based implementation of the classic Tic Tac Toe game using FastHTML, HTMX, and Tailwind CSS built by Adedara Adeloro.
-It demonstrates modern web development techniques with a focus on server-side rendering and minimal JavaScript.
+This project is a web-based implementation of the classic Tic Tac Toe game built by Adedara Adeloro using FastHTML, HTMX, and Tailwind CSS.

-The build steps from the original project were simplifed to use CDNs for the FastHTML Gallery examples.
+The build steps from the original project were simplifed to use CDNs for the FastHTML Gallery version.
 To check out the original project, click [here](https://github.com/TechBroAdedara/TicTacToe-with-FastHTML)

 ## Key Technologies and Techniques